III. Content Strategy

 Videos to share within your post

 For online businesses, an email list is essential to grow your community and drive sales.
-Depending on how much content you create for your blog and other platforms should align with your newsletter.
+Depending on how much content you create for your blog and other platforms, the content should align in your email newsletters.
 You can create new content for your email newsletter or summarize what you've shared on other platforms (blog, social media, etc).

 Content for Emails: